beetbox/beets/docs/plugins/convert.rst

 Convert Plugin
 ==============

-The ``convert`` plugin lets you convert parts of your collection to a directory of your choice.
-It converts all input formats supported by `FFmpeg`_ to MP3.
+The ``convert`` plugin lets you convert parts of your collection to a directory of your choice, transcoding audio and embedding album art along the way.
+It can transcode to and from any format using a configurable command line.
 It will skip files that are already present in the target directory.
 Converted files follow the same path formats as your library.

 .. _FFmpeg: http://ffmpeg.org

 Installation
 ------------